dannywillems/dsubml/README.md

 ## Subtyping.

-- [ ] Check all results are correct.
+- [ ] Check all results.
 - [x] Automatic verification for tests.
 - [x] Add an history to get the derivation tree.
-- [ ] Introduction de sub dans la règle de selection.
+- [ ] Use SUB in select rules.
+- [x] Add an action to check if each algorithm outputs the same result.

 ## Typing.